microsoft/vscode-docs/docs/languages/javascript.md

 ![JSDoc autofill](images/javascript/jsdoc-autofill.gif)

-You can turn off this auto-generation with the setting `"jsDocComplettion.enabled": false`.
+You can turn off this auto-generation with the setting `"jsDocCompletion.enabled": false`.

 ## Auto imports